tiredcoder/jovian-colab/docker/README.md

 Note that this test application uses the legacy client API and not the newer gateway API.
 Consequently, we have to use the older wallet identity files (instead of the key-pair files directly).
 Also note that there is a difference between admin users; i.e. the Fabric CA admin is *not* the same as the MSP's admin identity, and we need the MSP's.
 E.g. the crypto material of organization A's admin identity can be found in the sub-directories 'keystore' and 'signcerts' of the *'./docker/fabric/fabric-config/crypto-config/peerOrganizations/orga.fabric.localhost/users/orgadmin@orga.fabric.localhost/msp'* directory.
 A user's crypto material can be obtained via the enrollment process that is mentioned in Fabric's Jupyter notebook.

 ## Testing
 We can the this prototype's behavior by using the 'Test' notebook.
 This notebook will use a web server to remote control another JupyterLab instance.
-If we want to access this web server while it is running on an external JupyterLab client (i.e. our laptop), we have to (*reverse*) tunnel the traffic from our local JupyterLab instances (i.e. the server where the Fabric and IPFS clusters are running) to the external JupyterLab instance (note that the '172.20.0.1' IP address can change; use 'ip a|grep docker0' to find the address):
+If we want to access this web server while it is running on an external JupyterLab client (e.g. VM B), we have to (*reverse*) tunnel the traffic from our local JupyterLab instances (i.e. the server where the Fabric and IPFS clusters are running) to the external JupyterLab instance (note that the '172.20.0.1' IP address can change; use 'ip a|grep docker0' to find the address):
 ```
 (from the external JupyterLab instance's Docker host)
 ssh <user>@<dockerhost> -R 127.0.0.2:4000:172.20.0.1:4000